NotLiu/Schwarz-Christoffel/README.md

 ### Enter Django project folder
 cd backend
 ### Setup and activate pipenv
-pipenv shell
+pip install pipenv (if you don't already have pipenv) pipenv shell
 ### Install requirements, this is just Django at the moment
 pip install -r requirements.txt